simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

             hostPort: 8181
 ```

-Save the following as file `pod.env` alongside the `pod.yaml` file:
+Save the following as file _pod.env_ alongside the _pod.yaml_ file:
 ```sh
 devmode=true
 ```

-The blocks in the _YAML_ between the `#iftrue ${devmode} / #endif` directives will only be present when `devmode=true` in the `pod.env` file.
+The blocks in the _YAML_ between the `#iftrue ${devmode} / #endif` directives will only be present when `devmode=true` is set in the `pod.env` file.
 The reverse is of course true for the _if not true_ `#ifntrue` directive.

-Using these simple text preprocessor directives we can easily switch our pod between dev and production mode.
+Using these simple text preprocessor directives we can easily switch our pod between development and production mode.

-When attaching a pod to a cluster project and compiling it targeting the cluster, this local `pod.env` file is ignored and values are instead read from the cluster-wide `cluster-vars.env` file instead, so there is no need in changing the `devmode` value from `true` to `false` in the `pod.env` file when going from devmode to production mode in this case.
+When attaching a pod to a cluster project and compiling it targeting the cluster, this local _pod.env_ file is ignored and values are instead read from the cluster-wide _cluster-vars.env_ file, so there is no need in changing the `devmode` value from `true` to `false` in the `pod.env` file when going from devmode to production mode in this case.

 The pod (in devmode) will mount the `./build` directory.
 This directory is expected to have _nginx_ content files.